 To help you find the right agency for you, we looked at 25 different acting agencies and examined their reputations, client rosters, specialties, and accessibility.
 These are the best agencies in the business.

-William Morris Endeavor (WME) was originally founded in 1898 as the William Morris Agency, and, as a result of a 2009 merger with up-and-coming agency Endeavor, is now the largest talent agency in the world.
-With multiple offices in Beverly Hills, New York City, Nashville, London and Sidney, along with more than 3,000 employees in 25 countries, WME represents some of the biggest names in Hollywood (John Krasinski, Joaquin Phoenix, and Millie Bobby Brown, to name a few).
-We selected this agency as the best overall due to its incredible size, unmatched resources, and high-tier clientele.
+William Morris Endeavor (WME) was originally founded in 1898 as the William Morris Agency, and, as a result of a 2009 merger with up-and-coming agency Endeavor, is now one of the world's leading talent agencies.
+With multiple offices in Beverly Hills, New York City, Nashville, London and Sydney, along with more than 1,000 employees internationally, WME represents some of the biggest names in Hollywood (Adele, Venus Williams, and Hasan Minahj, to name a few).
+We selected this agency as the runner-up for best overall due to its slightly smaller size than its competitor CAA.
+It still, however, has unmatched resources, and high-tier clientele.

-WME represents mainstream actors in film and tv, as well as top athletes, comedians, musicians, and voice-over talent.
-As the largest agency in the world, signing with WME almost guarantees you will land auditions for major films and shows.
+WME represents mainstream actors in film and TV, as well as top athletes, comedians, musicians, and voice-over talent.
+As a leading talent agency, signing with WME almost guarantees you will land auditions for major films and shows.
 It’s important to note, however, that WME only works with actors who have substantially built up their resumes and credentials.

 Actors can do one of three things to capture the agency’s attention in the hopes of getting signed: